ARMmbed/mbed-os/features/filesystem/littlefs/littlefs/SPEC.md

 **Version** - The littlefs version encoded as a 32 bit value.
 The upper 16 bits encodes the major version, which is incremented when a breaking-change is introduced in the filesystem specification.
-The lower 16 bits encodes the minor version, which is incremented when a backwards-compatible change is introduced.
-Non-standard Attribute changes do not change the version.
+The lower 16 bits encodes the minor version, which is incremented when a backward-compatible change is introduced.
+Nonstandard Attribute changes do not change the version.
 This specification describes version 1.1 (0x00010001), which is the first version of littlefs.